There is no submission fee.

 Submit before November 15

 Inverted Syntax presents The Art of the Postcard.
-It’s a postcard writing series that will feature scanned images of the front and back of postcards that our readers send to us.
+It’s a postcard writing series that will feature scanned images of the front and back of postcards that our readers send to us (See our Issue 1).
 Letter writing, like postcard writing, is a lost art, one that’s been dwindling in the last several decades and has been replaced by the expediency and convenience of email, text, and social media messengers.
 At Inverted Syntax we’d like to change that.
-We are especially inspired by poet Charles Simic who once wrote that, “If there was such a book [an anthology of the best of postcard writing], I’m sure it would contain hundreds of anonymous masterpieces of this minimalist art, since unlike letters, cards require a verbal concision that can rise to high level of eloquence: brief and heart-breaking glimpses into someone’s existence, in addition to countless amusing and well-told anecdotes.”
+We are especially inspired by poet Charles Simic who once wrote

+“If there was such a book [an anthology of the best of postcard writing], I’m sure it would contain hundreds of anonymous masterpieces of this minimalist art, since unlike letters, cards require a verbal concision that can rise to high level of eloquence: brief and heart-breaking glimpses into someone’s existence, in addition to countless amusing and well-told anecdotes.”

 Write it as though you are sending it to someone who would never receive it, to an idea, a place, a long-lost friend, about whatever you choose.
 Just send us your musings from the mundane to the extraordinary.